LoganBrownGU/design-special-topic-5/README.md

-# design-special-topic-5
+# Design Special Topic 5; Group D
-Repo for Schlieren imaging project
+Schlieren imaging of acoustic properties of a pipe organ.